projectcalico/calico/maintenance/monitor-component-metrics.md

 ```
 #### Creating Prometheus pod

-Now that you have a `serviceaccount` with permissions to gather metrics and have a valid config file for your Prometheus, it's time to create the pod.
+Now that you have a `serviceaccount` with permissions to gather metrics and have a valid config file for your Prometheus, it's time to create the Prometheus pod.

 ```bash
 kubectl apply -f - <<EOF